List entry Summary

 The building has three basement levels, one of which provides tunnel access through to the nearby New Century House.
 A large cafeteria and kitchens are located in the uppermost basement level; these have been extensively altered and their interiors are not of special interest, with the cafeteria's original wall cladding, mosaic cladding to the columns, and original metal-louvred ceiling all having been removed.
 The sub-basement levels are of lesser interest and contain plant and control rooms, storage space and a space intended for use as an air-raid shelter; the original control rooms survive and contain original control panels.

-- Book Reference - Author: Pilkington Research Unit, edited by Peter Manning - Title: Office design: a study of environment - Date: 1965 - Type:
+Pilkington Research Unit, edited by Peter Manning, Office design: a study of environment, (1965)

-- Other Reference - Description: Paper by R Dinnage, FIA.
-General Manager & Secretary, Co-operative Insurance Society Ltd. 'Design Policy for Corporate Buying: Design Policy'. c1962.
+Paper by R Dinnage, FIA.
+General Manager & Secretary, Co-operative Insurance Society Ltd. 'Design Policy for Corporate Buying: Design Policy'. c1962.,

 National Grid Reference: SJ8427598890

 © Crown Copyright and database right 2015.
 All rights reserved.
 Ordnance Survey Licence number 100024900.

 © British Crown and SeaZone Solutions Limited 2015.
 All rights reserved.
 Licence number 102006.006.

 The above map is for quick reference purposes only and may not be to scale.
 For a copy of the full scale map, please see the attached PDF - 1270494.pdf - The pdf will be generated from our live systems and may take a few minutes to download depending on how busy our servers are.
 We apologise for this delay.